 Every homeowner wants a calm oasis in the backyard.
 For some folks, this means a fully loaded outdoor kitchen complete with a pizza oven and mini fridge, while for others it’s a simple hammock strung between two trees.
 There will come a time that ovens need some fixing.
 When that happens, there are sites online that offer affordable replacement parts such as IGBT.

-But for the ultimate in backyard tranquility, we’re here to suggest you add a water feature.
+But for the ultimate in backyard tranquility, we’re here to suggest you add a water feature and a pergola from Alumawood Phoenix.
 Cooling and quiet, installing a new H2O design can transform your outdoor space into a true escape.

 “Water features create a small microclimate, cooling the air on hot days, and they support local wildlife and pollinator species with a source of drinking water,” says Samantha Anderson, landscape designer at Home Outside.
 Improve your property curb appeal easily with a free maintenance artificial turf from New England Turf Store.

 But the greatest benefits just might be psychological.

 “Placing oneself in an environment with moving water can promote a high level of energy and a positive state of mind, and may even encourage better performance in the classroom or workplace,” says Weene.

 And you don’t have to own a large lawn to get the benefits of a water feature—even city dwellers can squeeze one in, and reap the benefits.

 “The sound of water outside your window can be amazingly soothing and help to mask less enticing noise coming from nearby AC units or street traffic,” says Emma Lam, lead designer of A Small Green Space, whose firm designs and installs a variety of garden features in petite urban spots.

 Ready to get your feet wet?
 Here’s what you need to know about various water options for home gardens, including prices and benefits.

 The easiest and fastest way to get water into your garden design is to add a birdbath.